 Funding for the Catalyst Fund has been made available through the generous support of the Doris Duke Charitable Foundation and the William and Flora Hewlett Foundation.

 We encourage you to read the Catalyst Fund RFP carefully, and to review the Applicant Guidance Document.
-Additionally, two webinars have been scheduled to provide an opportunity for interested applicants to have questions answered; these are scheduled for Monday, February 10 at 2pm ET and Wednesday, February 19 at 2 pm ET.
+Additionally, two webinars have been scheduled to provide an opportunity for interested applicants to have questions answered; these are scheduled for Monday, March 22 at 2pm ET and Tuesday, March 30 at 2 pm ET.
 Recordings of these webinars will be added to the Catalyst Fund page on the Network’s website upon completion.
 Finally, Catalyst Fund Manager Jonathan Peterson will be available for questions by email after your careful review of the RFP, the Applicant Guidance Document, and the webinars.
 Please indicate “Catalyst Fund RFP Question” in the subject line of your email.

 Founded in 2011, the Network for Landscape Conservation (Network) connects people to ideas and innovations—and to each other—in order to build a community of practice for the rapidly growing field of landscape conservation.
 The Network works with partners across sectors, cultures, and geographies to develop effective tools and strategies and to advance best practices and policies to help people safeguard the landscapes that enable people and all of nature to thrive.
-Our broad-based network today includes more than 190 organizational partners and 3,000 practitioners, fulfilling a unique purpose as an umbrella network and hub of activity to advance the practice of collaborative, place-based conservation at the necessary landscape scale.
+Our broad-based network today includes more than 200 organizational partners and nearly 5,000 practitioners, fulfilling a unique purpose as an umbrella network and hub of activity to advance the practice of collaborative, place-based conservation at the necessary landscape scale.
 The Network is governed by a 34-person Coordinating Committee that is comprised of leaders from the nonprofit, private, public, academic, tribal, and philanthropic sectors across North America.
 The Network for Landscape Conservation is a fiscally sponsored project of the Center for Large Landscape Conservation.